-- 2.3.3 In case an individual satisfies any of the basic conditions and is treated as Resident, it is necessary to determine whether he is a "Resident and Ordinary Resident ('ROR')" or "Resident but Not Ordinarily Resident in India ('RNOR')".
-For this purpose, he is required to check if he satisfies any one of the additional conditions listed below: - He has been a non-resident in India in 9 out of last 10 preceding financial years; or - He has been in India for a period of not more than 729 days in 7 preceding financial years; or - An Indian Citizen or a person of Indian origin whose total income (other than income from foreign sources) exceeds Rs.
-1.5 million during the financial year and who has been in India for a period of 120 days or more but less than 182 days; or
+- 2.3.3 In case an individual satisfies any of the basic conditions and is treated as Resident, it is necessary to determine whether he is a "Resident and Ordinarily Resident ('ROR')" or "Resident but Not Ordinarily Resident in India ('RNOR')".
+For this purpose, he is required to check if he satisfies any one of the additional conditions listed below: - He has been a non-resident in India in 9 out of last 10 preceding financial years; or - He has been in India for a period of not more than 729 days in 7 preceding financial years; or

-&lt;sup>2 Person of Indian origin would means the person or either of his parents or either of his grandparents were born in undivided India.
+3 Person of Indian origin means an individual or either of his parents or either of his grandparents were born in undivided India.